mudita/MuditaOS/doc/running_on_phone.md

 An executable can be uploaded directly to the memory in an executable (image) form.
 J-Link GDB Server enables this.
 J-Link Server messages `"Download 15243 bytes…"` represent this way of running the executable.
 The binary is lost on reset and/or power loss.
 Booting from SDRAM doesn't involve bootloader.

-### Upload to SDRAM
+### Upload to SDRAM via J-Link

-You need to upload the `PurePhone.elf` file and then:
+You need to upload the `PurePhone.elf` file.
+To do so run in three parallel consoles/sessions:

-- Start J-Link Server with a script `./StartJLinkServer.sh` in a separate terminal/session.
+- Start J-Link server:
-- Run the `./run.sh` script
+    - For Mudita Pure: `./StartJLinkServer.sh`
+    - For BellHybrid:  `./StartJLinkServer.sh T6`
+- Load app with GDB via J-Link connected:
+    - to Mudita Pure: `./run.sh <build folder> --product PurePhone`
+    - to BellHybrid:  `./run.sh <build folder> --product BellHybrid`
+- Catch logs from Mudita Pure from J-Link RTT and write them to `/tmp/log.txt`: `JLinkRTTClient | tee /tmp/log.txt`

+**NOTE:** Running on phone is done via gdb, this way enables you to debug running target.

 ## eMMC (permanent)